Powered air-purifying respirator: Description

 The mask may be hard and tight-fitting, or flexible and loose-fitting.
 The former affords a higher level of protection, but is less comfortable.
-Tight-fitting PAPRs require a fit test, while loose-fitting ones do not.
-This makes loose-fitting PAPRs useful when a fit test for a tight-fitting respirator cannot be successfully passed, for example when facial hair is present.
+Tight-fitting PAPRs require a fit test in hazardous workplace environments, while loose-fitting PAPR users can avoid OSHA fit test requirements in certain hazardous workplace environments (see OSHA's respirator assigned protection factors for more information).
+Loose-fitting PAPRs can be useful when a fit test for a tight-fitting respirator cannot be successfully passed, for example when facial hair is present.
 Masks may be reusable or disposable.
 Some masks allow the full face to be seen by others, aiding in interpersonal communication.

-The fan, filter, and power-pack may be carried around freely by the user, often secured by a belt around the waist.
-Alternatively, with certain units, the air is fed to the user via lengthy tubing while the fans and filters are remotely mounted.

 PAPRs have low breathing resistance, unlike filtering facepiece respirators such as N95 masks.
 A PAPR may have adjustable air flow rates for added comfort.
 While they are often referred to as positive pressure masks, they are not true positive-pressure devices as overbreathing can overcome the pressure supplied by the fan.